 In order to get a little tang like you would have with tomatoes, I include 2 tsps of lemon juice.
 I know that some low acid diets include lemons.
 You can also use lemon zest.
 This is the yellow outer layer of the skin and it has all the bright lemony flavor.
 If you need a quick tutorial on how to zest a lemon, check out this post.
-Leave the lemon out if you do not tolerate them.
+Leave out the lemon out if you do not tolerate it.

 Some markets carry peeled and cut butternut squash.
 This is a great time-saver but I find that it can be pretty expensive.
-It takes a couple of minutes but this is the most efficient way I’ve found to do it yourself:
+So here’s an easy way to do it at home.